AshRouth/SOC/_motions/Failure of COP 26 GPEW Response to ‘climate genocide’.markdown

 status: tbd
 coproposers: 21
 ---
+Note from SOC -- One part of this motion is
+Out of Order, indicated using text ~~struck through~~, on the basis that it seeks to significantly amend policy which has recently been passed by Conference
+{:.alert .d-inline-block .alert-defeated}

 ## Synopsis

 A number of the nations that will be annihilated by climate breakdown were listed by representatives at COP26, as were some of the nations where the population will be decimated.